open-cogsci/osdoc/content/pages/tutorials/capybara.md

 This *block_loop* will execute *trial_sequence* four times.
 Once while `soa` is 100 and `target` is 'F', once while `soa` is 100 and `target` is 'H', etc. The order in which the rows are walked through is random by default, but can also be set to sequential in the top-right of the tab.

-A `sequence` consists of a series of items that are executed one after another.
-A prototypical `sequence` is the *trial_sequence*, which corresponds to a single trial.
-For example, a basic *trial_sequence* might consist of a `sketchpad`, to present a stimulus, a `keyboard_response`, to collect a response, and a `logger`, to write the trial information to the log file.
+A SEQUENCE consists of a series of items that are executed one after another.
+A prototypical SEQUENCE is the *trial_sequence*, which corresponds to a single trial.
+For example, a basic *trial_sequence* might consist of a SKETCHPAD, to present a stimulus, a KEYBOARD_RESPONSE, to collect a response, and a LOGGER, to write the trial information to the log file.

 %--
 figure:
  id: FigExampleSequence
  source: example-sequence.png
  caption: |
-  An example of a `sequence` item used as a trial sequence.
+  An example of a SEQUENCE item used as a trial sequence.
 (This example is not related to the experiment created in this tutorial.)
 --%

-You can combine `loop`s and `sequence`s in a hierarchical way, to create trial blocks, and practice and experimental phases.
+You can combine LOOPs and SEQUENCEs in a hierarchical way, to create trial blocks, and practice and experimental phases.
 For example, the *trial_sequence* is called by the *block_loop*.
 Together, these correspond to a single block of trials.
 One level up, the *block_sequence* is called by the *practice_loop*.
 Together, these correspond to the practice phase of the experiment.

 </div>